Lawrence is currently working for Farm Africa as a Beekeeping Officer. His roles and responsibilities are:

 Uswege works for Tanzania Prison as an Agricultural Economist.
 Since returning, he has shared his new found knowledge with all project experts and managers establishing a variety of workshops and demonstrations.

-When Fadhila returned home she improved her agriculture practice techniques and feels the knowledge she has attained from her course enabled her to organise small groups of farmers from different villages, providing them with new practical training skills and techniques passing on knowledge of how each of the farmers can become more modern and start producing profitable products.
+She hopes on returning home after this short course she will be more competent in being able to improve on her agriculture practice techniques, enabling her to form small groups of farmers from different villages and provide them with new practical training skills & techniques.
+And passing on knowledge of how the farmers can become more modern and start producing profitable products.

 When Hamisi left Cranfield, he obtained a job with the Food and Agriculture Organisation for UN and has since been working as a community-based Education Officer in areas of Integrated Pest Management and Food Security with FAO-Kenya.
 His work involves training farmers; provision of extension services; assisting farmer groups on resource mobilisation and project design.
 He confirms that his course has helped him to adapt his technical and new theoretical knowledge to the realities of field work and become more familiar with farmers and their needs.